raipc/atsd-api-python/docs/source/index.rst

 Exploring Results
 ~~~~~~~~~~~~~~~~~

-To consume the Series object in `pandas, a Python data analysis
+To consume the Series object in `Pandas, a Python data analysis
 toolkit <http://pandas.pydata.org/>`_, you can utilize the built-in
 ``to_pandas_series()`` and ``from_pandas_series()`` methods.